Asymptotic properties of maximum composite likelihood estimators for max-stable Brown-Resnick random fields over a fixed-domain: Introduction

 \subsection{Maximum likelihood estimators for Gaussian random fields under fixed-domain asymptotics}

-The fixed-domain asymptotic framework, also called infill asymptotics (\cite{Cressie93,Stein99}), corresponds to the case where more and more data are observed in some fixed bounded sampling domain (usually a region of $\mathbf{R}^{d}$, $d\in \mathbf{N}_{\ast }$).
-Within this framework, the maximum likelihood estimators (MLE) of the covariance parameters of Gaussian random fields have been deeply studied in the last three decades.
+The fixed-domain asymptotic framework, also called infill asymptotics \cite{Stein99,Cressie93}, corresponds to the situation where increasingly many observations are collected in a fixed bounded sampling domain, usually a subset of $\mathbb{R}^{d}$, $d\geq 1$.
+Within this framework, the maximum likelihood estimators of covariance parameters of Gaussian random fields have been studied extensively over the last three decades.